-- First, all candidates for political office need to receive equal time, cost, and treatment as their opponents and other businesses purchasing advertising time.
+- First, all political office candidates need equal time, cost, and treatment as their opponents and other businesses purchasing advertising time.

-- This meant that TV stations needed to keep rates consistent and could not offer deals, free spots, or lower prices to small businesses during political races.
-If they did offer any discounts, they must also give the candidates these prices as well.
+- TV stations needed to keep rates consistent and could not offer deals, free spots, or lower prices to small businesses during political races.
+They must also give the candidates these prices if they did offer any discounts.

 - The second part of this rule is more for the voting community and states that all ads must:

 - Clarify for viewers what group purchased the commercial time